Wanda-Mgs/docs/extensions/Guide By Functions/Magento 1/Store Pickup.md

 Add feature of paging for all store views page.

+Improve Shipping/Invoice page (in back-end)

 ### Version 3.3 (upgraded on Oct 1st 2012)

+Update translation in backend

 <a href="#p5">Add function of sending email to store owner when order status is changed.</a>